alphagov/govuk-knowledge-graph-gcp/database-comparison/README.md

 # Running

-`make restore_all` creates a container for each database, and restores data into them from the backup files.
+- `make restore_all` creates a container for each database, and restores data into them from the backup files.
+- `make register` exports a CSV file of all URLs, and which databases they are present in.

+# Tearing down

+- `make clean` removes files and database tables that wouldn't otherwise be replaced.
+- `make docker_down` removes docker instances and their local volumes
+- `make docker_stop` stops docker instances, preserving their state

 # Backup files